-New Jersey is the exact same issue that North Carolina faced, it almost did not make the floor to be heard, there were fights about the”language” in the bill, and toward the end it was being held hostage.
+New Jersey is the same issue that North Carolina faced, it almost did not make the floor be heard, there were fights about the”language” in the bill, and toward the end it was being held hostage.

-It took legislators on both sides willing to stand up and explain to the press, people and state as to why this bill would fail so close to completion.
-As we mediating between everyone to negotiate a final way to get this bill finalized else it would have been another year, starting from the beginning, hearing the same arguments, etc. As it was, it was several years of working towards this end.
+It took legislators on both sides willing to stand up and explain to the press, people and state about why this bill would fail so close to completion.
+As we mediating between everyone to negotiate a last way to get this bill finalized else it would have been another year, starting from the beginning, hearing the same arguments, etc. As it was, it was several years of working towards this end.
 It is a shame that New Jersey come so close only to fail.
 We have told what it take do this.
 Have to sit on these guys daily and ask,”Are we there yet?”

 October 21, 2012, Mark Lunsford told us:”New Jersey legislators more than likely putting off Jessica’s Law until December.
 I am concern how Jersey’s legislators are tearing Jessica’s Law apart.”

 New Jersey Legislators seem more concern with other issue’s like seat belts for pets than children’s safety.
 Was told Jessica’s Law was a lower priory many legislators.

 Just like the thinking of Colorado and New Jersey legislators, other state officials are more the same in their thoughts comes to Jessica’s Law.
 New York, Illinois, Idaho and Hawaii feel that their states are fine comes to their laws for children and predators.
 Even though many of these states have been in the news with various crimes comes to children.